 SEC staff comments on MD&A are common and tend to focus on results of operations, critical accounting policies and estimates, and liquidity matters.
-Additionally, the SEC staff often comments on the use of financial measures not presented in accordance with U.S. (or IFRS) GAAP (non-GAAP financial measures), which, if included in the prospectus, typically appear in the MD&A section.
+The staff may also request more information on key performance metrics that the company appears to use to manage its business.
+Additionally, the SEC staff often comments on the use of financial measures not presented in accordance with GAAP or IFRS (non-GAAP financial measures), which, if included in the prospectus, typically appear in the MD&A section.